danbev/learning-ai/notes/ggml-ssm-scan.md

 (lldb) p dst->ne
 (int64_t[4])  ([0] = 160, [1] = 1, [2] = 1, [3] = 1)
 ```
+So `y` would be the output to the next layer.

 Next we have an `s` tensor:
 ```c
                   float * s  = (      float *) ((      char *) dst->data  + ir0*(src0->nb[1]) + i3*(src0->nb[2]) +     src1->nb[3]);  // {d_state, d_inner, n_s}